recurly/recurly-revrec-docs/docs/ADVANCED/data-transformation/derive-exrate-for-external-data.md

 ---
-title: '- Derive exchange rate for external data'
+title: Derive exchange rate for external data
 excerpt: >-
   Automatically fetch and apply historical exchange rates for imported multi-currency subscriptions and invoices—no manual rates needed.